Open-Source-Community/Get-To-Docker-24/Session 1/README.md

-## What is Docker

-Docker is a command-line program, a background daemon, and a set of remote services that take a logistical approach to solving common software problems and simplifying your experience installing, running, publishing, and removing software.
-It accomplishes this using a UNIX technology called containers

-### Containers
-Containers are virtual environments tht keep applications and software isolated from the host system.
-Containers have been around for a ling time but building them manually can be challenging, this is where Docker comes in.
-Docker uses existing container engines to provide consistnet containers

 ### Virtual Machines
 A VM is a software that emulates an entire computer, with its kernel, architecture and resurces.

+### Containers
+Containers are virtual environments that keep applications and software isolated from the host system.
+Containers have been around for a long time but building them manually can be challenging, this is where Docker comes in.
+Docker uses existing container engines to provide consistent containers

 ### VM vs Containers